 Pygeum supplements are made from the bark of the Prunus africanum tree, although both the tree and the extract are often referred to simply as pygeum.
 The active ingredients in the extract include phytosterols, the most common of which is beta-sitosterol.
 Other components in pygeum include triterpenes and compounds called ferulic acids.

 You may recognize beta-sitosterol as another natural supplement that is beneficial for the prostate.
 It is found in stinging nettle and saw palmetto, two other herbal remedies shown to support prostate health.
-Phytosterols have an ability to inhibit the production of dihydrotestosterone (DHT), the hormone that plays a major role in the development of an enlarged prostate (also known as benign prostatic hyperplasia, or BPH) and in hair loss.
+Phytosterols can inhibit the production of dihydrotestosterone (DHT), the hormone that plays a major role in the development of an enlarged prostate (also known as benign prostatic hyperplasia, or BPH) and in hair loss.

 Pygeum And Enlarged Prostate